Chicken Afritada

 Creating The Aromatic Base

 Heat ghee or oil in a heavy-bottomed pot.
-Add the whole spices – cardamom, cinnamon, cloves, and bay leaf.
-Let them sizzle for 30 seconds until fragrant.
+Add the whole spices—cardamom, cinnamon, cloves, and bay leaf—and let them sizzle for 30 seconds until fragrant.

 Add cumin seeds and let them crackle.
 Then add sliced onions and fry until they turn golden brown.
-This step is important as the caramelized onions give pulao its distinctive flavor and color.
+This step is essential as the caramelized onions give pulao distinctive flavor and color.

 If you’re making a meat pulao, add the meat pieces now and brown them for 5-7 minutes.